dailyops/cops/hc/vault/README.md

 ## core concepts

-* root token just a special client token
+* root token just a special client token with init super admin permissions
-* unseal keys is splited parts of a master key
+* unseal keys are splited parts of a master key used to unseal data store after start/restart
 * to use a vault server, require in unsealed state, then vault login with your client token
 * token auth method is builtin and can not be disabled
 * if restart vault, require do unseal and login again

-## todo

-* how to generate secret on the fly
-* how to use in app, vaultenv? https://github.com/channable/vaultenv
-* github use
-* lease test
-* how to backup and restore?
-* vault agent auto-auth try https://www.vaultproject.io/docs/agent/index.html
+* Vault supports many auth methods, but they must be enabled before use

 ## notes